bvm/bvm/README.md

       "path": "deno.exe"
     }],
-    "onPreInstall": "# run any command pre installation (ex. kill process)", "onPostInstall": "# this is where you can run some commands if necessary to cause additional setup", "onUse": "# command to execute when using this", "onStopUse": "# command to execute when stopping use of this" },
+    "onPreInstall": "# run any command pre installation (ex. kill process)", "onPostInstall": "# this is where you can run some commands if necessary to cause additional setup" },
   "linux-x86_64": {
     "path": "https://github.com/denoland/deno/releases/download/v1.3.1/deno-x86_64-unknown-linux-gnu.zip",